Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: AVCs with Finitely Many

 For $f=60$, the angle counting equations are

 The solution is

-The last equation is obtained by eliminating $x_1,x_2,x_3$ from the four equations, and is satisfied by finitely many (total number $=14^2=196$) triples $(y_1,y_2,y_3)$ of non-negative integers.
-Among these triples, we only choose those yielding positive integers $x_1,x_2,x_3$ (total number $=14^2-18=178$).
-We denote the full AVC as (with the implicit understanding on the choices of $(y_1,y_2,y_3)$)
+The last equation is obtained by eliminating $x_1,x_2,x_3$ from the four equations, and is satisfied by finitely many (total number $=1+3+\cdots+13=49$) triples $(y_1,y_2,y_3)$ of non-negative integers.
+Among these triples, the only one not yielding all positive $x_1,x_2,x_3$ is $(y_1,y_2,y_3)=(0,0,12)$.
+With the implicit understanding on the 48 possible choices of $(y_1,y_2,y_3)$, we denote the full AVC as